bert27/angular-shop/README.md

 To modify the products, go to `src/data/products-data.ts`.
 This file contains an array of product objects exported as `productsData`.
 Each product has properties such as `title`, `description`, `stock`, `imageUrl`, `category`, and `options`.
 You can add or update products by modifying the objects in this file.

 ### Example

+Each product is an object with properties such as:

+- title

+- description

+- stock

+- imageUrl

+- category

+- options (with price and tipo)

 ```javascript
 export const cardProduct1 = {